kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 ## Support for resource metrics

 Any HPA target can be scaled based on the resource usage of the pods in the scaling target.
-When definining the pod specification the resource requests like `cpu` and `memory` should be specified.
+When defining the pod specification the resource requests like `cpu` and `memory` should be specified.
 This is used to determine the resource utilization and used by the HPA controller to scale the target up or down.
 To use resource utilization based scaling specify a metric source like this: